 Mexican Shrimp Cocktail with Baked Sweet Potato Chips

-The classic shrimp cocktail gets a twist with a spicy, fresh Mexican pico de gallo and baked homemade sweet potato chips.
+The classic shrimp cocktail recipe gets a twist with a spicy, fresh Mexican pico de gallo and baked homemade sweet potato chips.

 - 1 pound grape tomatoes, quartered